 Yes.
 Fuel Moto or Dynojet will set up your fuel table for best results, but you can edit these values to suit your needs.

 Can I use the Target Tune module for the AutoTune process?

 Absolutely, the Target Tune module works excellent for the AutoTune function and it has its own Target Tune-Auto Tune mode.
 When enabling Auto Tune you will select, “Dynojet Target Tuner Wideband Kit” when starting an Autotune session.
 The TT-Auto Tune application generates air/fuel corrections to the VE tables which can be exported back into the tune, once exported the tune reverts back to live closed loop operation.
 Instructions for the Auto Tune process can be found here.

 You can load a tune that doesn’t have Target Tune enabled (you will have to reinstall the factory O2 sensors), or you can use Quick Tune to turn off closed loop.

 What is the adjustment range for Target Tune?

-Target Tune can subtract 30%, and add 40% fuel to a tune.
+Target Tune calibrations are generally set up to subtract 30%, and add 40% fuel to a tune.
 Your tuner can adjust these values if need be,

 How can I tell if Target Tune is working?